WarwickCIM/backfillz-py/meeting-notes.md

 - histograms to aggregate all chains
 - performance experiment with 1,000,000 iterations

+## To discuss
+- Is Raftery-Lewis the right diagnostic, given no longer supported by PyMC3?
+Is an R dependency ok?

 # 29 April 2021

 ## Progress on trace slice histogram plot